-4. Course Description: Overview of the history and evolution of postsecondary education.
+4. Course Description: Overview of the history and evolution of postsecondary education, especially as it applies to the systems we have today.

 - 5. Course Objectives: Upon completion of this course, students will be able to: - I. Provide an overview of the history and evolution of postsecondary education, with a focus on the American context; - II.
 Relate knowledge to the organization and socialization of higher education; - III.
 Apply understanding to personal and professional experience (reflection); - IV.
 Identify resources for conducting studies about postsecondary education; - V. Learn about minority and gender issues in postsecondary education; - VI.
 Study current events that impact future history of higher education; and - VII.
 Identify areas of interest for ongoing graduate student academic and/or doctoral journey.